-As Hospitals, which hitherto could evade the backlash of the Sustainable Growth Rate (SGR) fix, face at an imminent 27.4% reduction to their Medicare fees starting this January unless the Federal Government decides otherwise.
-Although slightly lower than the initially projected percentage of 29.5, still the eventual reduction will have devastating effect on the clinical and operational sustenance and growth of a majority of healthcare institutions across the U.S.
+Hospital billing serves the role of invoicing for the medical services delivered by hospitals or healthcare organizations, both for in-patient and out-patient care.
+Hospitals, which hitherto could evade the backlash of the Sustainable Growth Rate (SGR) fix, face an imminent 27.4% reduction to their Medicare fees starting this January unless the Federal Government decides otherwise.
+Although slightly lower than the initially projected percentage of 29.5, the eventual reduction will have a devastating effect on the clinical and operational sustenance and growth of a majority of healthcare institutions across the U.S.

 Standing at the crossroads, hospitals will have to make some crucial policy decisions, in terms of:

 - Balancing Medicare patients with non-Medicare patients: Although Hospitals can look to solicit non-Medicare patients, they cannot altogether abandon addressing Medicare beneficiaries as they are bound by the Federal Health Department’s obligation to serve Medicare beneficiaries on priority.
 Further, the volume that Medicare beneficiaries provide cannot be matched.
-Therefore, at the most, hospitals can look find an amicable balance between Medicare and non-Medicare beneficiaries.
+Therefore, at the most, hospitals can look to find an amicable balance between Medicare and non-Medicare beneficiaries.

-- Overhauling clinical and operational efficiency: Another way of countering the situation is bringing in novel clinical and operational process, based on efficient human and technology fusion.
-Being open to automated clinical and operational technology, hospitals can substantially reduce operational overheads, resulting in optimization of expenditure and maximization of revenue or profits.
+- Overhauling clinical and operational efficiency: Another way of countering the situation is bringing in novel clinical and operational processes, based on efficient human and technology fusion.
+Being open to automated clinical and operational technology, hospitals can substantially reduce operational overheads, resulting in the optimization of expenditure and maximization of revenue or profits.